Powerful Typhoon Shanshan Slams Into Southern Japan

 The coastal city of Miyazaki, littered with debris from nearly 200 damaged buildings, reported 25 injuries -- including some from a tornado.

-Some parts of Miyazaki prefecture saw record rains for August, with the town of Misato recording a staggering 791.5 millimetres (31 inches) in 48 hours, the JMA said.
+Some parts of Miyazaki prefecture saw record rains for August, with the town of Misato recording a staggering 791.5 millimetres in 48 hours, the JMA said.

 Worried student Aoi Nishimoto, 18, said he had called his family in Miyazaki to see if they were safe.